Succession planning best practices: 9 steps to prepare your org for change

 Your succession planning process should start by recruiting really great people.
 During the recruitment process, you can assess a candidate’s background, experience, and career plans to gauge how they could fit into your succession strategy long-term.

-You don’t necessarily have to recruit for a specific high-level opening—instead, look for the qualities and experience that would help you recruit employees that can be developed and groomed for future leadership roles.
+You don’t necessarily have to recruit for a specific high-level opening—instead, look for the qualities and experience that would help you recruit employees that can be developed and trained for future leadership roles.

 4. Understand your employees’ goals and long-term plans